Welcome!

 The primary strand of my research agenda takes up challenges in observational causal inference about policy effects.
 The second, closely related strand takes up challenges in the survey experimental study of policy attitudes.

-I hold a BA (2017) and MSW (2020) from Columbia.
+Prior to coming to Yale, I received a BA and MSW from Columbia.